Moonlight (2016 film): Casting

 Different actors portrayed Chiron and Kevin in each chapter of the film.
 Ashton Sanders was cast in the role of teen Chiron.
 Alex Hibbert and Jaden Piner were cast for the roles of child Chiron and child Kevin, respectively, in an open casting call in Miami.
 Trevante Rhodes originally auditioned for the role of Kevin, before he was cast as adult Chiron.

 André Holland had previously acted in McCraney's plays, and had read In Moonlight Black Boys Look Blue a decade before the release of the film.
 Holland was attracted to the role of adult Kevin when later reading the script of the film, stating, "[The script] was the best thing I've ever read".

 Naomie Harris was initially reluctant to portray Paula, stating that she did not want to play a stereotypical depiction of a black woman.
 When addressing her concerns, Jenkins emphasized the character's representation of both his and McCraney's mothers.
 Harris later commented that although she had previously vowed not to portray a crack addict, the film's script and director's tolerance appealed to her.
 In preparation for her role, Harris watched interviews of those with addiction to crack cocaine, and met with addicted women.
 She related her experiences of bullying to the addicts' attempts of escaping trauma.

 Romanski proposed Juan be played by Mahershala Ali, who had a role in one of her previously produced films, Kicks.
 Jenkins was hesitant when casting Ali due to his role as Remy Danton in House of Cards; however, he was convinced after witnessing Ali's acting range and understanding of his character.
 Ali considered the role an important opportunity to portray an African-American male mentor, and drew on his experiences of "[growing] up with a Juan".
 Janelle Monáe was sent the script and immediately connected to her role as Teresa, commenting that she too had family members with similar struggles relating to drugs and sexual identity.

 Filming

 Filming began on October 14, 2015, in Miami, Florida.
-Despite Florida not having tax incentives for film productions, Moonlight was able to shoot in Florida at the insistence of the films creative team and with support from it's financiers.
-Had the production relocated to a different state with legislative incentives, the films budget may have increased by up to 30%.
+Despite Florida's not having tax incentives for film productions, Moonlights creative team was able to shoot in Florida with support from its financiers.
+Had the production relocated to a different state with legislative incentives, the film's budget might have provided up to 30% more resources.
 The decision to film in Florida was made to maintain authenticity as a Florida based story.